jlayog/wp-revision-limiter/README.md

 ## Compatibility
 Works with Gutenburg blocks and Visual Composer (so far with testing).
 Will have to further test other builders.

+## IMPORTANT
+Please backup your WordPress instance before deleting revisions, as it cannot be recoverable.
+I am not responsible for any loss of data.